Rheumatoid Arthritis: A Signs and Symptoms Team Education Program

 • Identify the signs and symptoms of RA

-• Recognize how to initiate care and to make an appropriate referral
+• Recognize how to initiate care and to make an appropriate referral.

-CME and MOC Information
+CE & MOC Information

-Accreditation Statement
+ACCME Accreditation Statement

-The American College of Rheumatology is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
+The American College of Rheumatology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-Designation Statement
+AMA Designation Statement

-The ACR designates this enduring activity for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activities.
+The American College of Rheumatology designates this enduring material for a maximum of 1.00 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-MOC Statement
+MOC

 ACR Disclosure Statement

 It is the policy of the American College of Rheumatology (ACR) to ensure that Continuing Medical Education (CME) activities are independent and free of commercial bias.
-To ensure educational content is objective, balanced, and guarantee content presented is in the best interest of its learners' and the public, the ACR requires that everyone in a position to control educational content disclose all financial relationships with ineligible companies within the prior 24 months.
+To ensure educational content is objective, balanced, and guarantee content presented is in the best interest of its learners and the public, the ACR requires that everyone in a position to control educational content disclose all financial relationships with ineligible companies within the prior 24 months.
 An ineligible company is one whose primary business is producing, marketing, selling, re-selling or distributing healthcare products used by or on patients.
 Examples can be found at accme.org.

 In accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education, ACR has implemented mechanisms prior to the planning and implementation of this CME activity to identify and mitigate all relevant financial relationships for all individuals in a position to control the content of this CME activity.